Million Dollar Band (marching band): History

 Butler remained director for 33 years.
 Earl Dunn took charge in 1969.
-After Dunn’s two-year stint at the Capstone, Dr. James Ferguson was named director, where he remained until 1983.
+After Dunn's two-year stint at the Capstone, Dr. James "Doc" Ferguson was named director, where he remained until 1983.
+Under Ferguson, the MDB expanded to around 300 musicians, color guard and Crimsonettes (the majorettes).
 Alabama coach Paul "Bear" Bryant often voiced his support for the band during his tenure, sometimes partially crediting it after victories.
-After the tenure of Dr. Ferguson, Kahthyrn Scott took over as director.
-Kathryn Scott is the first woman to be marching band director at a Division I school.
+After the tenure of Dr. Ferguson, assistant director Kathryn Scott was promoted to director.
+Scott was the first female marching band director at a Division I school.
 Scott changed the band's marching style to corps style, as opposed to traditional marching.
 Scott often included pyrotechnics in halftime performances.
-The United States Army Herald Trumpets were included in her final halftime show, called "Halftime of a Lifetime".
-Dr. Kenneth Ozzello has been in charge of the band since 2002.
+The Atlanta Pipe Band was included in her final halftime show, called "Halftime of a Lifetime."
+Dr. Kenneth Ozzello has been in charge of the band since 2002, as has overseen the MDB's expansion to nearly 400 students.
 One year after he was named director, the band won the Sudler Trophy, awarded by the John Philip Sousa Foundation.
 Ozzello continues the corps style and helped cement the pregame show as one of the most iconic in the country.
 A staple of pregame is "The Big Bama Spell Out" as well as "Tusk" when the band forms an elephant and marches down the field.